etherdelta/etherdelta.github.io/docs/SMART_CONTRACT.md

     }

-The Token interface defines the ERC-20 token standard.
-ForkDelta relies on the Token fuction signatures to be able to do token transfers.
-ForkDelta's [test framework](https://github.com/etherdelta/etherdelta.github.io/blob/master/test.js) uses the StandardToken implementation along with the ReserveToken contract to implement and trade a basic token.
+The Token interface defines the ERC-20 token standard. coinEstate relies on the Token fuction signatures to be able to do token transfers. coinEstate's [test framework](https://github.com/etherdelta/etherdelta.github.io/blob/master/test.js) uses the StandardToken implementation along with the ReserveToken contract to implement and trade a basic token.

     contract AccountLevels {
       //given a user, returns an account level